cossacklabs/themis/tools/afl/README.md

   - [`generate/`](generate) —
     helper tools for humans to manually generate new seed data

-Every fuzzing tool is identified by a directory in `input/$tool` which must contain at least one file with seed data for the tool.
+Every fuzzing tool is identified by a directory in `input/$tool`, which must contain at least one file with seed data for the tool.

-There’s also a corresponding source file `src/$tool.c` for each tool which must contain the _main_() function for it.
+There’s also a corresponding source file `src/$tool.c` for each tool, which must contain the _main_() function for it.
-Other files in `src` contain utility functions, they will be available to all the tools.
+Other files in `src` contain utility functions, which will be available to all the tools.

 ### Adding new test tools

-Here’s what you need to do
+Here id what you need to do
 in order to add a `${new_tool}` to fuzz test suite.

  1. Create `src/${new_tool}.c` file.

-    It should be a simple C program which accepts a single command-line argument:
+    It should be a simple C program, which accepts a single command-line argument:
     a path to the file with input data.
-    The tool reads the file,
+    The tool reads the file and
-    exercises Themis in some way using the input data, and exits cleanly if the test passes.
+    exercises Themis in some way using the input data.
+    If the test passes, it exits cleanly.

     The exit code does not matter.
-    AFL will react to _abnormal_ behavior of the tool, like crashes and hangups.
+    AFL will react to _abnormal_ behaviour of the tool, like crashes and hangups.
-    You can use _abort_() to signal assertion failures, for example.
+    For example, you can use _abort_() to signal assertion failures.

  2. Create `input/${new_tool}` directory.

- 3. Add one or more seed tests to input directory.
+ 3. Add one or more seed tests to the input directory.

     Each file should be an example input for your tool that exercises a particular behavior.